 Choosing the Right Brush for Your Dog

-Brushing is a great bonding point for you and your dog.
+Brushing is a vital part of a regular grooming routing as well as a great bonding point for you and your dog.
 It can be accomplished while you sit down to watch TV or listen to music.
 You will need the appropriate brush and/or comb for your dog’s coat type, a towel for your lap and a trash bag to catch the hair.

 Different Dog Brushes

 You should make a point to ensure that you have the proper brush and comb for your dog’s particular coat type.
 If your dog is a short or smooth-coated breed, such as a Bulldog, Beagle or Great Dane, you will need a short soft bristle brush and a rubber curry to remove loose hair and massage her skin.
 Be sure to groom these dogs with care because the skin of the smooth-coated dogs should be handled gently.

 Medium Coat Breeds